BimaL05/Fingerprint-based-ATM-System-using-Advance-Java/README.md

-# Fingerprint-based ATM System
+# Fingerprint based ATM System

 ## Description

-The Fingerprint-based ATM System is an Advanced Java web application that utilizes fingerprint authentication for secure user access to an ATM system.
+The Fingerprint based ATM System is an Advanced Java web application that utilizes fingerprint authentication for secure user access to an ATM system.
 Users can perform various banking operations such as checking balances, making transactions, and withdrawing or depositing money.
 The project leverages a technology stack comprising JAVA, Servlet, JSP, HTML, CSS, JavaScript, and MySQL to provide an efficient and secure ATM experience.

 ### Installation Requirements

-Before running the Fingerprint-based ATM System, make sure you have the following prerequisites installed on your system:
+Before running the Fingerprint based ATM System, make sure you have the following prerequisites installed on your system:

 1. **Java Development Kit (JDK):**
    - Visit the [Oracle JDK Download Page](https://www.oracle.com/java/technologies/javase-downloads.html) or your preferred JDK provider.